tezos/tezos-mirror/README.md

 ## The Tezos software

-This repository hosts an implementation of the Tezos blockchain called **Octez**, including a node, a client, a baker, an endorser, an accuser, and other tools, distributed with the Tezos economic protocols of Mainnet for convenience.
+This repository hosts **Octez**, an implementation of the Tezos blockchain.
+**Octez** provides a node, a client, a baker, an endorser, an accuser, and other tools, distributed with the Tezos economic protocols of Mainnet for convenience.

 In more detail, this git repository contains:
 - the source code, in directory src/